progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--As discussed in Chapter 2, there are two types of tags: annotated and lightweight.
 You can make a lightweight tag by running something like this:-->

-Wie wir schon in Kapitel 2 besprochen haben, gibt es zwei Typen von Tags: "annotierte" und "einfache".
+Wie wir schon in Kapitel 2 besprochen haben, gibt es zwei Typen von Tags: „annotierte“ und „einfache“.
 Du kannst einen einfachen Tag wie folgt anlegen:

 	$ git update-ref refs/tags/v1.0 cac0cab538b970a37ea1e769cbbde608743bc96d